JLibyvali/yet-another-c-tutorial/README.md

 TODO: a minimal example for Arduino Uno or STM32 Bluepill.
 Of course do it without stupid Arduino IDE or STM32CubeMX or PlatformIO.

+Note: I didn't realize [Keil MDK v6 Community Edition](https://www.keil.arm.com/) and a new build system called [cSolution](https://github.com/ARM-software/vscode-cmsis-csolution) have been released for a while.